Habibou Latrine Project – Senegal

-Trainings in building skills and capacity will be provided by the PCV, his work partner, and other PCVs.
-These will include proper hand washing practices, latrine maintenance and good sanitation practices.
-Through these trainings, the goal is to change unsanitary behaviors with in the community and sensitize community members to such information.
-With more knowledge regarding the topic of sanitation, community members will lead healthier and more informed lives.
+Training in building skills and capacity will be provided by the PCV, his work partner, and other PCVs.
+These will include proper handwashing practices, latrine maintenance, and good sanitation practices.
+Through this training, the goal is to change unsanitary behaviors within the community and sensitize community members to such information.
+With more knowledge regarding the topic of sanitation, community members will lead to healthier and more informed lives.

 Funds raised in excess of the project amount will be allocated to other projects in the country.

 Donations Collected to Date

 ADOPT THIS PROJECT BY CONTRIBUTING THE DOLLAR AMOUNT OF THE PROJECT